URJCMakerGroup/TectOH/optional/readme.md

 One is a optical linear sensor that has been savaged from an old printer.
 The sensor is 150 LPI (lines per inch) so it has a resolution around 169 μm per line.

 The Arduino code includes the reading and display of the current position.
-However, since this component is optional, the Sandbox will work if it is not installed.
+However, since this component is optional, the Sandbox will work even if it is not installed.

 The optical sensor that has been used is similar to the [AEDS-962x](./linear_optical_sensor/aeds-962x_150lpi.pdf)